-The Best Diet to Shed Weight for Summer
+The #1 Best Diet to Lose Weight for Summer

-From keto to paleo to Whole30, there are plenty of promising diets to embark on when you're trying to finally shed the spare tire.
+From Keto to paleo to Whole30, there are plenty of promising diets to embark on when you're trying to finally shed the spare tire.
 Except, with so many options, how do you know which eating plan will yield the most desirable results?
-To answer this gripping question, U.S. News & World Report evaluated 40 of the most popular diets out there and determined the best one—or two.
-The Mediterranean diet and the DASH diet tied in first place.
+To answer this gripping question, U.S. News & World Report evaluated 41 of the most popular diets out there and determined the best one: the Mediterranean diet won first place!

 You may be familiar with the Mediterranean diet or have tried it at some point in time to lose weight.
-The eating pattern prioritizes vegetables, fruits, as well as healthy fats (think nuts and fish), and quality carbs such as legumes and whole grains.
-There aren't any strict calorie counting rules and hunger-inducing exclusions of certain food groups—you just have to limit red meat and avoid processed foods and added sugars.
+The eating pattern prioritizes vegetables, fruits, healthy fats (think nuts and fish), and quality carbs such as legumes and whole grains.
+There aren't any strict calorie-counting rules and hunger-inducing exclusions of certain food groups—you just have to limit red meat and avoid processed foods and added sugars.
 And the benefits go beyond weight loss: It can protect against diabetes, heart disease, and cognitive decline.
 But if your imminent concern is cinching your waistline, there's major proof that this easy-to-follow diet is worth giving a go.
-Another worthy bonus: women can enjoy one daily glass of red wine while men are allowed two.
+Another worthy bonus: women can enjoy one daily glass of red wine, while men are allowed two.

 RELATED: These are the easy, at-home recipes that help you lose weight.